patthomasrick-o/zener/README.md

 If the bot is not in a voice channel and the sender is, then the bot will first join the sender's voice channel and then play the audio of the URL.

+#### `/stop`

+Stop the currently playing song but stay in the voice channel.
+A song must be playing for this to be successful.

 ### Utilities

 #### `/rm messages_by_exact_text <Message contents>`